 The famous Urunga boardwalk has undergone many a transformation since its humble beginnings as a no handrail, two planks of timber job to enable the boatmen from the newly constructed southern break wall in 1906.
 The gangplank resembling footbridge provided easy wet weather access to the red acetylene gas lamp that was lit each night so that ships avoided collision with the break wall (with another on the northern breakwall).
 In 1940 on its second upgrade a 50m swimming area was included.
 The footbridge we see today that is wheelchair accessible and extends the 960m to the ocean was initiated in 1988, and after several upgrades was completed in 2010.
 The boardwalk is one of the town’s proudest features and offers not only an amazing smorgasbord of viewing of the local coastal wildlife, including water dragons, pelicans, crabs and schools of fish, but splendid views of the mountains, and if you are lucky, glimpses of breaching whales and surfing dolphins.

 You can read the full history of the boardwalk here.

-*We would like to give thanks to the history that was imparted on us with the help from the Bellingen Valley Historical Society and the Bellingen and Urunga Museums, the Urunga Boardwalk and Flagstaff Hill signage, along with discussions had with various knowledgable locals.
+*We would like to thank and acknowledge the history that was imparted on us from various sources including the Bellingen Valley Historical Society, Bellingen and Urunga Museums, the Urunga Boardwalk and Flagstaff Hill signage, along with discussions had with various knowledgable locals.